Using gnrnd4 on a PC

 Figure 27

-files in the directory.
-The file demo_gnrnd4.R is expected. you might note that it has now
+files in the folder.
+The file demo_gnrnd4.R is expected.
+You might note that it has now

 grown to be 1KB